-Installer must test the subfloor for moisture content with a Tramex Concrete Moisture Meter or equivalent, to ensure that proper levels are present so flooring will perform properly.
-Proper concrete substrates should read no more than 3.5%.
+Installer must test the subfloor for moisture content with a Tramex Concrete Moisture Meter or equivalent to ensure that proper levels are present so flooring will perform properly.

-Note: Wood flooring installed in areas where the relative humidity is below 35% may cup, shrink in width/length, or crack and in these dry conditions a humidifier is necessary to bring relative humidity above 35%.
-Flooring installed on top of wet sub floors may crown, (and then cup), swell, (and then shrink), buckle, telegraph, or edge/tip raise.
-Flooring that is soaked from above will do the same.
+Note: Wood flooring installed in areas where the relative humidity is below 35% may cup, shrink in width/length or crack and in these dry conditions a humidifier is necessary to bring relative humidity above 35%.
+Flooring installed on top of wet sub floors may crown, (and then cup), swell, (and then shrink), buckle, telegraph or edge/tip raise.

 without first correcting any deficient conditions.